-- 2.1 Money received by all departments from all sources shall be deposited, using an official form, in the institutional business office, unless depositing directly to a special bank account has been specifically authorized by the System Comptroller.
+- Money received by all departments from all sources shall be deposited, using an official form, in the institutional business office, unless depositing directly to a special bank account has been specifically authorized by the System Comptroller.
+The deposits shall be cally authorized by the System Comptroller.
 The deposits shall be daily if the receipts are \$50 or more, and weekly even if the accumulation is less than \$50.
+Except for mail deposits authorized under lation is less than \$50.
 Except for mail deposits authorized under subsections 2.11 and 2.12, the deposit shall be made in person by a departmental representative to whom an official receipt is issued. - 2.11 Mail deposits by on campus departments are authorized if the amount of each deposit is less than \$100 and does not contain cash (currency). - 2.12 Mail deposits by off campus activities are authorized if such deposit does not contain cash (currency). - 2.2 Departments or activities mailing deposits shall maintain adequate record of such deposits, including detailed description of negotiable instruments. - 2.3 Cash overages or shortages shall be reported to the business office with each deposit.
-Cash overages shall be deposited in the business office. - 2.4 Petty cash funds shall be provided only on approval of, and by arrangement of, the department with the chief business officer.
+Cash overages shall be deposited in the business office.

+2.4 Petty cash funds shall be provided only on approval of, and by arrangement of, the department with the chief business officer.
 Special petty cash fund bank accounts may be established only with the approval of the System Comptroller.

-Sec.
+ec.
 3. Deposits with the State Treasurer.

-3.1 The statutes and the current appropriation act require that all cash receipts of the general academic teaching institutions be deposited in the State Treasury with the exception of those from auxiliary enterprises, noninstructional services, matriculation fees collected in lieu of student activity fees, agency and restricted funds, endowment funds, student loan funds, and Constitutional College Building Amendment Funds.

-- 3.2 Institutional receipts required to be deposited in the State Treasury shall be so deposited in the manner prescribed in the statutes and the current appropriation act. - 3.3 Component institutions of the System are authorized by the current appropriation act to establish Revolving Funds under certain prescribed procedures to facilitate the payment of nominal expenses and to pay bills within cash discount periods, as well as for regular monthly payrolls, weekly, and special payrolls.
+- The statutes and the current appropriation act require that all cash receipts of the general academic teaching institutions be deposited in the State Treasury with the exception of those from auxiliary enterprises, noninstructional services, matriculation fees collected in lieu of student activity fees, agency and restricted funds, endowment funds, student loan funds, and Constitutional College Building Amendment Funds. - 3.2 Institutional receipts required to be deposited in the State Treasury shall be so deposited in the manner prescribed in the statutes and the current appropriation act. - Component institutions of the System are authorized by the current appropriation act to establish Revolving Funds under certain prescribed procedures to facilitate the payment of nominal expenses and to pay bills within cash discount periods, as well as for regular monthly payrolls, weekly, and special payrolls.
 Such Revolving Funds are authorized, subject to approval of the System Comptroller.

-Sec.
+sec.
 4. Local Institutional Funds.